BND Hamburger Icon

 One of Walmart’s most detrimental effects is lower wages in the local economies it enters.

-“Walmart may say they help people ‘live better,'” said David West, executive director of Puget Sound Sage, in the press release.
+“Walmart may say they help people ‘live better,’” said David West, the now-former executive director of Puget Sound Sage and current labor and employment consultant at ChangeWorksNW, in the press release.
 “But this study shows that communities will be much worse off with lower wages and less money in the community after a Walmart opens.”

-The losses are tied mainly to the low wages Walmart pays its employees.
-Researchers found that Walmart pays lower wages to its hourly associates than what other local businesses pay comparable workers, estimating that the wage difference is at least $3 per hour.
+The losses are tied mainly to the low wages Walmart pays its employees, possibly minimum wage.
+Researchers found that Walmart pays lower wages to its hourly associates than what other local businesses pay comparable workers.
+[Should you pay your employees hourly or a salary?]

-The researchers estimated that redistribution of sales to be $25 million annually.
+The researchers estimated the redistribution of sales to be $25 million annually.
 This means nearly $660,000 in wages lost per year.

 TipTip

-Wondering if you’re paying your employees enough?
-Check outside resources, such as Salary.com, to gain insights on salary and wage trends in your industry.
+Wondering how to determine employee salary to ensure you're paying workers enough?
+Check outside resources, such as Salary.com, to gain insights on salary and wage trends in your industry and region.

 Is Walmart bad for America?

-David Mielach contributed to the writing and reporting in this article.
+Amanda Clark and David Mielach contributed to this article.

 Brandi Calero-Holmes has been a freelance writer for roughly 3 years creating content for small businesses, digital publications, and professionals internationally while residing in Newport News, Virginia.
 Her 8 years of career experience in finance and business include insurance and consumer lending.
 In 2018, Calero-Holmes has written extensively on business and finance topics for numerous brands and digital publications.